aceliwang/potatopsych/CEQ.md

   - Clinical and recovery: 250
   - Conclusion: 75

-805 words so far
+## Rachel's Comments
+- Needs better flow
+- Address all part of the questions
+- Needs better balance: appreciate the balance
+- Todo:
+  - Do no harm questions
+  - Poems
+  - Stigma / Ethics

 ---

 <!-- Introduction: 79/150 words
 Could define diagnosis -->

 **Psychiatry is unique in medicine in that there remains robust debate about the nature of, and existence of, the diseases it seeks to treat.
-This discourse extends beyond the academic sphere, and is amplified by the viewpoints held by consumers and carers which can lead to poor therapeutic alliance and complicates the recovery process.** **[DEFINE TERMS]** This essay shall explore the impacts of **utilising diagnoses as "facts"** and the progress psychiatry is undergoing including trauma-informed and recovery-orientated approaches to facilitate recovery.
+This discourse extends beyond the academic sphere, and is amplified by the viewpoints held by consumers and carers which can lead to poor therapeutic alliance and complicates the recovery process.** **[DEFINE TERMS PROPERLY]** This essay shall explore the impacts of **utilising diagnoses as "facts"** and the progress psychiatry is undergoing including trauma-informed and recovery-orientated approaches to facilitate recovery.

+Psychiatry is now incorporating trauma-inforced and recovery-oriented approaches into our understandings of illness, [ADAPT QUOTE], to further the therapeutic alliance and improve functional outcomes.

 <!--
 Paragraph 1: 220 / 250 words